-• Program of study
+- Major Field of study

+- Dates of attendance

+Degrees and awards received

-- Participation in officially organized activities and sports - Most recent previous educational institution attended
+- Participation in officially organized activities and sports

+- Most recent previous educational institution attended

 Students may inform NFCC in writing of the student's desire to prevent publication of such Directory Information or release of such information except as required by law.
 A form is available upon request from the Office of Enrollment Services.